lanl/spatter/README.md

 bash scripts/scaling.sh -a flag -p static_2d -f 001 -n ATS3 -c
 ```

-Throughput experiment on the GPU (`-g`) with throughput plotting (`-t`), pattern truncating using the values in sizelist (`-s`), and multiple scatters/gathers using the values in countlist (`-r`).
+Throughput experiment on the GPU (`-g`) with throughput plotting (`-t`) and atomics enabled (`-m`), pattern truncating using the values in sizelist (`-s`), and multiple scatters/gathers using the values in countlist (`-r`).
 Results will be found in `spatter.strongscaling/H100/flag/static_2d/001` and Figures will be found in `figures/spatter.strongscaling/H100/flag/static_2d/001`.

 ```
-bash scripts/scaling.sh -a flag -p static_2d -f 001 -n H100 -g -s -r -t
+bash scripts/scaling.sh -a flag -p static_2d -f 001 -n H100 -g -s -r -t -m
 ```

 The `scripts/mpirunscaling.sh` script has been provided if you need to use `mpirun` to launch jobs rather than `srun`.